serverless-guru/sls-jest/doc/spies/eventbridge.md

 ### `spy.stop()`

 Stops the spy completely.
-The Spy will stop capturing events from the event bus.
+The spy will stop capturing events from the event bus.

 You SOULD call this method at the end of each set of tests.